Vine (service): History

 In November 2018, co-founder Dom Hoffman announced the upcoming successor to Vine, Byte, also previously known as V2; it was slated to come out in spring 2019.
 The Byte application launched publicly a year later on January 24, 2020.
-In 2021, Vine has announced that they will shut down their company.
+In 2021, Vine has announced that they will discontinue their app.

 After Elon Musk completed his purchase of social media company Twitter, he posted a poll on Twitter on October 30, 2022, whether to "Bring back Vine?".
 It has received over 4.9 million votes, with the majority (69.6%) being in favor.
 An Axios article published on October 31, 2022, stated that Musk purportedly requested Twitter engineers work on rebooting Vine.

+On April 17, 2024, Musk posted the same poll on X (formerly Twitter) which accumulated nearly 2.3 million votes, with 69.6% being in favor.